The Ginzburg-Landau theory of flat band superconductors with quantum metric

 where $\chi(\mathbf{k})$ is the four-point correlation function,

-with Gor'kov's normal and abnormal Green functions $\mathcal{G}(q)$ and $\mathcal{F}(q)$ ($q=(\mathbf{q},\omega)$).
-Further details regarding derivation details and higher order terms can be found in SM.
-By contrast to a conventional SC, the Bloch waves matter in both the effective interaction and the quasiparticle dispersion.
-Meanwhile, a prefactor $|\Gamma(\mathbf{q},\mathbf{k})|^{2}$ is highlighted in Eq.~(\ref{eq:chi}) to include interference between Bloch waves at different momentum.
-Such a feature will encode the quantum geometry as we will see.
-The effective theory in Eq.~(\ref{eq:L_Delta}) along Eq.~(\ref{eq:chi}) is the main result of the paper.
-With $\mathcal{L}[\delta\Delta]$ in Eq.~(\ref{eq:L_Delta}), we can analyze various aspects of a SC phase.
-Fundamentally, $\chi(\mathbf{k})$ varies for $\mathbf{k}^{2}$ since the pairing strength of a finite momentum Cooper pair is weighed by $\Gamma(\mathbf{q},\mathbf{k})$, which will generate a finite superfluid weight to account for the Meissner effect even though the effective mass of electrons diverges.
-By contrast, for a trivial band, $\chi(\mathbf k)$ is independent on $\mathbf k$, which indicates absence of Goldtone mode and thus no SC occurs.
-Crucially, it will be more natural to introduce minimal coupling with electromagnetic field in Eq.~(\ref{eq:L_Delta}).
-We now reveal the role of quantum geometry.
+with Gor'kov's normal and anomalous Green's functions $\mathcal{G}(q)$ and $\mathcal{F}(q)$ ($q=(\mathbf{q},-i\omega_n)$) (see SM-I \cite{SM}).
+In contrast to conventional superconductors, the Bloch wavefunctions play a significant role in both the effective interaction and the quasiparticle dispersion.
+The prefactor $|\Gamma(\mathbf{q},\mathbf{k})|^{2}$ in Eq.~(\ref{eq:chi}) highlights the importance of the form of the Bloch wavefunctions.
+The significance of $|\Gamma(\mathbf{q},\mathbf{k})|^{2}$ is that, the pairing strength of a finite momentum Cooper pair is weighed by $\Gamma(\mathbf{q},\mathbf{k})$, such that $\chi(\mathbf{k})$ is $\mathbf{k}$-dependent.
+This generates a finite superfluid weight even though the effective mass of electrons diverges for a completely flat band.
+As we show below, the form factor encodes the quantum metric effects.